balqui/pytokr/README.md

 (or only one of them as convenient).
 Then `item()` will provide the next item in `stdin` and `for w in items()` will iterate on whatever remains there.
-Calling `item()` at end of file will raise an exception.
+Calling `item()` at end of file will raise an exception StopIteration.
+Note that, as white-space is ignored, in case only white-space remains then the program *is* at end of file.

-Both combine naturally: it is valid to call `item()` within a `for w in items()` loop provided there is still at least one item not yet read.
+Both calls combine naturally: it is valid to call `item()` within a `for w in items()` loop provided there is still at least one item not yet read.
 The reading will advance on and the next item in the loop will correspond to the advance.
+Briefly: both advance *the same* iterator.

 All items provided are of type `str` and will not contain white space; casting into `int` or `float` or whatever, if